article banner

 // This is how we want standardHead used html { standardHead() } // or this with(receiver) { standardHead() } // but not this builder.standardHead()

-To address all these problems, Kotlin introduced a feature called context receivers.
+To address all these problems, Kotlin introduced a feature called context parameters.

 class Foo { fun foo() { print("Foo") } } context(Foo) fun callFoo() { foo() } fun main() { with(Foo()) { callFoo() } }

-Importantly, a context receiver function call expects an implicit receiver, so such functions cannot be called on an object of receiver type.
+Importantly, a context parameter function call expects an implicit receiver, so such functions cannot be called on an object of receiver type.

 fun main() { Foo().callFoo() // ERROR }

-When you want to use an explicit context receiver, you always need to specify a label after this with a type that specifies which receiver you want to use.
+When you want to use an explicit context parameter, you need to specify a label after this with a type that specifies which receiver you want to use.

 context(Foo)